 At Shimshal pass, the highest active lake in Pakistan exists.
 It is known as Shamshal Lake or Lupe la Lake.
 It is at 5,050 meters in altitude.
 There are 3 lakes, 2 small and 1 big.
 The bigger one is Lupe la Lake.
 It is distant from the other 2 lakes.
 It is almost frozen for the whole year.
 Only for 1 or 2 months, the upper layer is not on the surface and thus water is seen.
 Rush Lake is perhaps considered the highest for the reason that it freezes for a lesser duration.
 While Lupe La Lake remains frozen for a longer period of the year.

 However, the views of the lake are awesome.

 From the same point, the Shimshal River started.
 The same Lupe la Lake feeds water.

 This peak is at the highest point of the Shimshal pass.
 Weather is a great obstacle in ascending it.
 Hikers and climbers have to wait for several days but in vain.

 Diversity at Shimshal Pass

-Lush green planes of Palmier pasture are seen here.
+Lush green planes of Pamir pasture are seen here.
 Extremely vast wetlands exit at Shimshal pass.
 Snowcapped high mountains please the viewers.
 Such diversity at this altitude doesn’t exist anywhere in the world.
 Such views are not even at Deo Sai.
 Mountains and peaks at such close distances are not at Deo Sai, the MAGNIFICIENT.
 Yolks in this abundant amount do not exist anywhere in Pakistan.
 Here are scores of yolk herds.
 They looked fewer after.
 Other graze themselves.